paperclip-ui/paperclip/README.md

 <!-- It's also my belief that code _is_ the correct medium for writing software - even for "no-code" apps - since code is yet another "user interface" for building applications, and  -->

-### What makes Paperclip pretty neat? 🤩
+### What makes Paperclip stand out?

 Paperclip is a _bit_ different than other no-code platforms such as Webflow.
 Here are some bits that I think differentiate Paperclip from _almost_ everything else:

-- Design files can be stored anywhere you want, including GIT
+- Design files are readable (most other editors use JSON), and can be stored anywhere you want, including GIT
   - Everyone can work out of the same source of truth!
-And you'll probably want this since I'm assuming that you also have a whole QA process with this (which I'm assuming you'll want if _everyone_ can write code).
+And you'll probably want this since I'm assuming that you also have a whole quality assurance process with this (which I'm assuming you'll want if _everyone_ is touching mission critical software).
   - Meaning that you can also use GIT for versioning designs and keep everything in sync (especially nice for feature development).
+- Some people may also prefer _not_ to use a UI for building apps.
+Some people may want to use the editor, some people may want to write by hand.
+With Paperclip, teammates can pick medium they want for creating HTML and CSS.
-- **Paperclip can be compiled to different frameworks and languages, and is designed to work with your existing codebase and libraries.**
+- Paperclip works with you existing codebase and libraries, and can be compiled to different frameworks and languages.

-  - For example, you can use any CSS framework you want within the Paperclip designer such as Tailwind, Bootstrap, or jQuery if you really want.
-And even Mootools.
+### Some other neat things...

 - **No dependencies!** Just download the `paperclip_cli` bin and start'er up.
 Batteries are all included.
   - A note: The NPM dependency is really just a thin wrapper around this
-- **Sometimes it's just faster to write HTML and CSS by hand**.
-With Paperclip you can do that.
-Heck, you can even code _and_ design side-by-side!
-- Some people may also prefer _not_ to use a UI for building apps.
-Some people may want to use the editor, some people may want to write by hand.
-With Paperclip, you can pick whatever medium you want for creating HTML and CSS.
-- Easily migrate away from Paperclip if things don't work out 💔
-  - Paperclip is mostly just HTML and CSS, so you can easily migrate over to something like styled components if you want to.
-In the future, there may be tooling to help with this.
+- You can use any CSS framework you want within the Paperclip designer such as Tailwind, Bootstrap, or jQuery if you really want.
+And even Mootools.
+- PC fies are compiled to strongly typed code

 ### Use Paperclip in your existing app